Ottawa, Kansas: Radio

 Ottawa has four radio stations, one AM and three FM.
 KOFO broadcasts on 1220 with the tagline Your News source for East-Central Kansas.
 KOFO airs country music from across the decades, and specializes in local news.
 KCHZ 95.7 FM is licensed to Ottawa (and was, at one time, owned by KOFO); its studios are in Mission, Kansas.
-88.9 is home to the Ottawa University student station, KTJO-FM.
-90.5FM features the Ottawa-based KRBW's Christian programming.

 Entertainment

 Downtown Ottawa is home to the Plaza Grill and Cinema (formerly the Crystal Plaza and Bijou Theater) which, in 2013, was discovered to be the oldest operating cinema in America.
 Plans for an exhibit are in the works.

+Health care

+AdventHealth Ottawa is the only hospital.